Angelina Jolie’s Jealousy Ruined Bond Between Brad Pitt And George Clooney?

 “After being blindsided by divorce papers by Angelina Jolie, Brad Pitt is determined to fix his relationship with his longtime pal George Clooney.
 Sources reveal exclusively to Life & Style that the Hollywood actors were barely speaking six months ago, and it was all due to Angelina’s jealousy of George’s wife Amal, 39.”

-The estranged couple are now carrying on in their respective careers while they continue to be involved in a custody battle for their six children- Maddox, 15, Pax, 13, Zahara, 12, Shiloh, 10 and 8-year-old twins Vivienne and Knox.
+The estranged couple are now carrying on in their respective careers while they continue to be involved in a custody battle for their six children- Maddox, 15, Pax, 13, Zahara, 12, Shiloh, 10 and eight-year-old twins Vivienne and Knox.

 The insider continues to reveal Jolie’s negative feeling toward the 39-year-old human rights barrister.